Syllabus for Math 204, Linear Algebra

 Tests and Final Evaluation

 I plan to give two in-class tests that will cover definitions and basic concepts, along with some straightforward computations and proofs.
 The two in-class tests are planned for Friday, October 2 and Friday, November 13.
-It is not entirely clear what the protocol will be for doing tests on paper, but I'm hoping that it will be possible.
+For someone who cannot be in class for an exam, we will have to work out some sort of individual accommodation; for example, we might do an oral exam on Zoom or some kind of take-home exam.
+The same will apply if in-person tests become impossible for the whole class.

-Current planning calls for the end of the course, including the final exam, to be run remotely.
-I don't yet know how that will work, but I am leaning towards a final summary problem set as a kind of take-home exam.
-It might also include meeting with me on Zoom to discuss your work.
+The Colleges' schedule for the semester calls for the end of the course, including the final exam, to be run remotely.
+I have not made a definite decision about the format for the final exam, but I am leaning towards a final summary problem set as a take-home exam, plus individual or group meetings with me on Zoom where you will discuss and defend your work on the exam.
+We can discuss this as the end of the semester nears.

-Here is the approximate weighting for the various components of the course:
+Here is the weighting for the various components of the course.
+Some adjustment might be necessary, for example if the course is forced to go entirely online.

 First in-class test: 20% Second in-class test: 20% Final evaluation: 20% Homework: 40%